priyamdas2/BLOC/Benchmark/README.md

 - `input_vals = 3` : Rosenbrock
 - `input_vals = 4` : Rastrigin

-For each function, set the problem dimension to:
+For each function, set the problem dimension to `M = 5, 10, 20, 50`.

 ### Step 2: High-Dimensional Benchmark Experiments
 Run the script `Benchmark_study_high_dim.m` using the same set of test functions:
-- Ackley, Griewank, Rosenbrock, and Rastrigin (`input_vals = 1–4`)
+Ackley, Griewank, Rosenbrock, and Rastrigin (`input_vals = 1–4`),

-with the high-dimensional setting:
+with the high-dimensional setting `M = 100`.

 ### Step 3: Results Aggregation
 Finally, execute the script `Summary.m` to compile and summarize all benchmark results.

-All final outputs, as reported in the main draft, are automatically generated and saved in the directory:
+All final outputs, as reported in the main draft, are automatically generated and saved in the directory `BLOC/Benchmark/Outputs/`.

 These files contain the complete set of tables and summaries used in the manuscript.